-On January 1, 2023 the Company adopted Accounting Standards Update 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which resulted in an adjustment to retained earnings on January 1, 2023 of \$0.2 million.
-As described in Notes 2 and 3, the Company has recognized an allowance for credit losses for notes receivable of \$0.7 million and within the Company's portion of equity method investments of \$0.9 million (together, "Receivables").
-The allowance is a valuation account that is deducted from the carrying amount of Receivables to present the net amount of Receivables expected to be collected.
-The Company's analysis uses a probability weighted cash flow analysis and other qualitative factors to measure the allowance for credit losses as of December 31, 2023.
-We identified the cash flow analysis and qualitative factors applied to the allowance for credit losses as a critical audit matter as auditing management's determination of the qualitative factors and forecasts required significant auditor judgment.
+As described in Notes 2 and 3, the Company has recognized an allowance for credit losses for notes receivable of \$0.4 million and within the Company's portion of equity method investments of \$1.0 million.
+The allowance is a valuation account that is deducted from the carrying amount of notes receivable and equity method investments to present the net amount of notes receivable and equity method investments expected to be collected.
+The Company's analysis uses forecasts of expected cash receipts provided by an external specialist, which are then applied to a cash flow waterfall to project expected cash receipts.
+The shortfall in projected cash receipts is used as the Company's estimate of the allowance.
+We identified the use of specialist and forecasts of cash receipts as a critical audit matter as auditing the forecasts required significant auditor judgment.